dlewis27/SSRgenotyper/README.md

 optional arguments:

-  -A ALLELERATIO, --AlleleRatio ALLELERATIO
+  -A --AlleleRatio
-                        The minimum ratio of major to minor alleles (default = .2)
+                        The minimum ratio of reads for 2 alleles to be considered heterozygous.
+If 2 alleles are found but the ratio of reads for each does not meet this threshold, it will be reported as a homozygous allele. (default = .2)

+-N --NameSize
+  The number of characters, starting from the first character, from the name of the SAM file to be listed in the output table

   -R REFUNITS, --RefUnits REFUNITS
-                        The minimum number of SSR units in a reference SSR (default = 4)
+                        The minimum number of SSR units in a reference SSR.
+For example, if the parameter for this is 4, "ATGATGATG" will not be found but "ATGATGATGATG" will.
+                        (default = 4)

   -P POPUNITS, --PopUnits POPUNITS
-                        The minimum number of SSR units in an accession SSR (default = 3)
+                        The minimum number of SSR units in an accession SSR.
+This is the same as the REFUNITS parameter, but for the population
+                        (default = 3)

   -F FLANKSIZE, --FlankSize FLANKSIZE